-Course Number (Campus) Name/General Description MOBG-8410 (Lubbock) Obstetrics Elective This four week Obstetric elective will provide the student the opportunity to manage patients that present to labor and delivery, and follow them unt they are discharged from the hospital.
+Course Number (Campus) Name/General Description MOBG-8410 (Lubbock) Ophthalmology and Visual (Obstetrics Elective This four week Obstetric elective will provide the student the opportunity to manage patients that present to labor and delivery, and follow them unt they are discharged from the hospital.
 The student will gain hands on skill that will allow them to interpret fetal heart rate tracings in laboring and nor laboring patients, recognize normal labor progress, and apply evidence based strategies to address abnormal labor.
-The student is expected to perform/assist in vaginal and abdominal deliveries, including laceration recognition and repair depending on the student's progress in simulated an self-directed activities.
-While scrubbed during cesarean deliveries, the student will be expected to identify and explain the steps and surgical instruments necessary to complete the procedure.
-The student will als have the opportunity to assist in operative vaginal delivery based on the underlying knowledge and progress while on the rotation.
+The student is expected to perform/assist in vaginal and abdominal deliveries, including laceratio recognition and repair depending on the student's progress in simulated an self-directed activities.
+While scrubbed during cesarean deliveries, th student will be expected to identify and explain the steps and surgica instruments necessary to complete the procedure.
+The student will als have the opportunity to assist in operative vaginal delivery based on thei underlying knowledge and progress while on the rotation.
 The student wi also be given the opportunity to improve their basic knot tying skills with self-directed suture curriculum.
-The student will demonstrate effective communication skills regarding patient sign out and hand off, recognize an participate in systems improvements, and communicate with nursing an ancillary staff to promote teamwork, and patient care.
+The student will demonstrate effectiv communication skills regarding patient sign out and hand off, recognize an participate in systems improvements, and communicate with nursing an ancillary staff to promote teamwork, and patient care.
 The student wi prepare for and participate in Friday afternoon didactic sessions.
-Onbthalmalagy and Viewal Saionaas Ophthalmology and Visual Course Number (Campus) Sciences Name/General Description
+Course Number (Campus) Name/General Description MOPH-8401 (Amarillo, Lubbock, Permian Basin) MOPH-8451 AW Clinical Ophthalmology This elective will consist of an extensive exposure to clinica ophthalmology in a private practice setting.
+The student will be exposed to acute and chronic eye disease in addition to ophthalmic surgery.
+The main objective of this elective will be to teach the student how to conduct thorough examination of the eyes and to orient the student to the commo- eye conditions that every physician should be able to diagnose and treat.